 Got a question about pregnancy or babies?
 It is almost impossible to stump Heidi Murkoff, author of the iconic What To Expect When You Are Expecting series.

-At a recent USO Special Delivery event for mothers-to-be in the Washington, D.C., area, one pregnant mom brought up a question that was hard even for Murkoff to answer.
+But one military spouse and pregnant mom brought up a question that was hard even for Murkoff to answer.

 The mom said her service member was going on a two-month-long training three weeks after their baby was born.
 Then he was on unaccompanied orders to Korea for a year.
 "How can I keep my husband and my baby close?" she asked.

-How do you keep new dads or moms close to babies when they are stationed thousands of miles away?
+How do you keep new parents close to babies when they are stationed thousands of miles away?

 Murkoff usually advises skin-to-skin contact to aid bonding between dads and babies, as well as encouraging the dad to do things for the baby on his own to build his confidence.

 But what if the deployed parent simply isn't there?

 Not only are dads routinely absent during a baby's birth and first year, but moms in uniform also have to deploy after a baby is born.
 Parents in uniform worry that the baby won't know them.
 Their partners worry about their babies never bonding to that deployed parent.